ZhixiL/BookTrade_WebApp/README.md

 push, and reverse of push.
 However all the files are secured with the commit "repair"

+Contact Information:
-Contact Information - Zack Lin
+- Zack Lin (Leader) Email: zl19@my.fsu.edu
-- Email: zl19@my.fsu.edu
+- Yuki Zhang (core member/supervisor) Email: hz19@my.fsu.edu